-As you let the fact that it’s nearly the middle of another year slowly dawn on you, and then have yourself a mini existential crisis to boot, it’s good to remember that we need to do our part to make sure our home remains a great place to live.
+As you let the fact that more than half the year has already passed and then have yourself a mini existential crisis to boot, it’s good to remember that we need to do our part to make sure our home remains a great place to live.

 So why not turn your eyes towards saving the world-ish?
 Because let’s face it, you gave up your resolution to be nicer to people the second that one cousin you never speak to asked you why you’re still single.
 At the family breakfast.
 On January 1st.